Where to elope in Washington?

 Rules on wedding

 Because elopements are usually small affairs, it is important to note that there have to be at least 5 people present to make it legal in WA.
 That is the couple, the 2 witnesses and the officiant.
-The witness has to be at least 12 years old.
+The witnesses have to be at least 12 years old.
 The officiant has to be ordained by any church or denomination.
-It should be noted that this is a pretty loose rule.
-There is not a place on the license that asks for the information on the officiant’s denomination, so online churches like the Universal Life Church are very common.
+It should be noted that this is a pretty loose rule, so online churches like the Universal Life Church are very common.
 Also, most vendors that would be at the wedding would also be happy to help with any extra needed signatures to make sure a wedding legally happens (I’m a ULC minister just in case someone needs a last-second minister).

 Once you’ve had the ceremony, send it in.
 You can acquire any needed official copies of that marriage license (for insurance, name changes, or anything else) from the county that it was originally obtained.
 It should be noted that you’re married from the second you sign the documents, not when they arrive back at the county.
 So if something gets lost in the mail, don’t worry, you’re married, but just need to fill out some forms to re-submit.